Home » Agile Release Train

 —Stephen Bungay, author and strategy consultant [1]

-Definition: An Agile Release Train (ART) is a long-lived team of Agile Teams that work together to incrementally develop, deliver, and often operate one or more solutions.
+Definition: The Agile Release Train (ART) is a long-lived team of Agile teams that incrementally develops, delivers, and often operates one or more solutions in a development value stream.

 Summary